nickmqb/fpga_craft/README.md

 ## Gameplay tips

-* If you get stuck in the terrain, hit Start on the controller, and select 'NOCLIP ON' (use DPAD to move cursor, A to select).
-Then just hold R on the controller to fly up, out of the terrain.
 * There is a day/night cycle.
 If it gets dark and you want to skip the night, hit Start, then select 'TIME' and hit A a bunch of times (TIME 0x10-0x80 = day, TIME 0x90-0x00 = night).
 * Terrain changes are buffered in memory.
 If you enabled saving (see instructions above), the game automatically saves changes to flash, as needed, to keep the buffer from getting too full.
 Before quitting, hit Start on the controller, then select 'SAVE XY CHUNKS' to save remaining changes to flash.
 A progress bar (consisting out of floppy disk icons) is shown in the top right; saving is done when all floppy disks have vanished.